Rebel Wilson Flaunts Her Curves In A Revealing Black Dress As She Lounges On A Couch

-Actress Rebel Wilson was looking gorgeous and somewhat sultry in her latest Instagram post.
-The Pitch Perfect and Bridesmaids star combined her sense of humor with a touch of sexiness for this latest photo and it was a big hit with her followers.
+Actress Rebel Wilson looked gorgeous and somewhat sultry in her latest Instagram post.
+The Pitch Perfect and Bridesmaids star combined her sense of humor with a touch of sexiness for her latest photo and it was a big hit with her followers.

 Rebel completely transformed her figure last year and she started off 2020 with new goals for further improving her fitness.
 By the looks of this latest snapshot, she’s been successful in maintaining those resolutions she made.

-This new photo featured Rebel stretched out on a black couch.
-There was a decorative window in the background, and an array of flowers just behind her head.
+This new photo featured the actress stretched out on a black couch.
+A decorative window behind her and an array of flowers just behind her head made up the background.
 She didn’t note where or why this photo was taken, but she did seem to be feeling a bit glamorous.

-The skintight black dress that Rebel wore for this photoshoot had a high slit that gave her an opportunity to show off her upper thigh.
-The neckline was a low V-cut that gave fans a shot at a fair amount of the star’s deep cleavage and the garment perfectly showcased her luscious curves.
-She had her blond hair pulled back away from her face and a bit of bling on her ring finger.
+The skintight black dress had a high slit that gave her an opportunity to show off her upper thigh.
+The low, v-cut neckline gave fans a glimpse at a fair amount of her deep cleavage and the garment perfectly showcased her luscious curves.
+She had her blond hair pulled back away from her face and sported a bit of bling on her ring finger.

 The setting may have had a sultry vibe to it, but Rebel seemingly could not resist tossing out a couple of jokes in her caption.
 She teased that this was essentially just a typical day for her, although fans have little doubt that she doesn’t exactly lounge around in glam dresses like this regularly.

-In addition, she joked about wondering what her fingers had been looking for in this shot.
+In addition, she joked about wondering what her fingers had been looking for.
 The photo showed Rebel with one hand raised to her bosom, her forefinger seemingly resting gently and directly on one breast.
-Rebel teased that maybe she’d been trying to find some chocolate crumbs there and she asked what everybody else was doing.
+She teased that maybe she’d been trying to find some chocolate crumbs there and she asked what everybody else was doing.

 The Pitch Perfect actress has nearly 8 million followers on Instagram and they showed plenty of love for this recent upload.
 Overnight, the snap received more than 121,000 likes and 900 comments.